 By Michael Seid, Managing Director, MSA Worldwide

-To their great surprise, prospective franchisees often can’t get an answer to the most basic investment questions – How much money does the average franchisee make?
+To their great surprise, when looking into buying a franchise, prospective franchisees often can’t get an answer to the most basic investment questions – How much money does the average franchisee make?
 How much money can I expect to earn?
 The reason for this is that close to 70% of all franchisors choose not to include any sales, costs, or other unit financial information in their disclosure documents and, the only way they are legally allowed to give you that information is in those documents.

 There are a number of good and valid reasons for franchisors not to provide this basic information: